-Do you find it hard to make healthy eating choices when you’re at a big family feast?
+Do you find it hard to make healthy eating choices over the holidays?
 You’re not alone.
 How many times have you heard a relative at these gatherings declare a few bites from the veggie tray will “cancel out” an extra helping of tourtière, or that a broken cookie has “lost” its calories?

-Fortunately, you don’t have to avoid holiday parties or swear off all decadent food.
+Fortunately, you don’t have to avoid holiday meals or swear off all decadent food.
 Instead, simply focus on a few key portion control tricks to help you maintain a healthy weight.

 1. Size matters